Chūgoku Soccer League: Regulations

 Just like the JFL, matches last for two 45 minute halves with no extra time.
 Winning teams receive 3 points, drawing teams receive one point, and losing teams receive no points.

 League winners earn the right to represent the Chūgoku region at the Regional League promotion series, with the aim of promotion to the JFL.
 Depending on the year, two or more teams may also be invited.

 Participating teams

-2023 season
+2025 season

-These are the ten participating teams, Eight teams stay and Two teams promoted from Prefectural Leaguea respectively from previous season:
+These are the ten participating teams, nine teams stay up, and one team was promoted from Prefectural leagues: